bear148/Bear-Shell-Archived/README.md

 By flavors I mean making new flavors of Bear-Shell, like Ubuntu is a flavor of Debian, and such.

 ## Newest Updates
-In the most recent update, version 1.2.9, I added the apt-get command.
+In the most recent update, version 1.2.9, I added the apt-get command, and the cat command.

 - apt-get: Allows a user to run the basic apt commands, such as: install, remove, update, and upgrade
+- cat: Allows a user to view the contents of a file

 This is a small but also very BIG update.
 Yes I know there are only 4 apt-get commands right now but they are pretty much all you need.
 Now the user can install packages using the apt-get command right from the Bear-Shell!